Satisfyer (Pro 2, 2, Pro Penguin) Comparison Review

 In use, I found the toy to just be a little small.
 It only has a diameter of 1.14″.
 It may be good for beginners but not me, personally.
 The small shaft is straight and the difference between the shaft and head size is smaller than I am used to.
 I had a hard time stimulating my G-spot with this vibrator and that’s pretty unusual.

 However, its easy to use.
-There’s a single power button that turns it on of off and another button to cycle through the settings.
+There’s a single power button that turns it on or off and another button to cycle through the settings.
 If you press the second button when the Pure Silicone B.O.B. is off, it will turn on.
 It’s an interesting toy because it remembers the setting you left it on.
 I find this interesting but not necessarily practical because it confuses me as to which setting it will be on.
-Maybe it’s just me but starting on a low, steady vibe makes sense and helps to orient me.
+Maybe it’s just me, but starting on a low, steady vibe makes sense and helps to orient me.

 Anyway, I’d be more oriented if I could tell the settings apart and.. it’s super hard.
 The Pure Silicone B.O.B. uses 2AA batteries but I was not expecting the vibrations to as buzzy as they are.
 I mean, if you didn’t know better, you’d almost expect this to use a single AAA battery or even watch batteries.
 It’s ridiculous.
 I have no idea why you’d create a vibrator that uses 2 AAs but not make it use them to their full potential.